majordoobie/barbatos-toolkit/Setting up MacOS.md

 ## Setting Space Shortcut
 For spaces to automatically be created you have to enable the keyboard shortcut for the space to be moved `ctrl + #`

 First, create all the spaces you want to be persistent.
-Pick 10
+Pick 10 or 9

 Then to enable, go to Settings -> Keyboard Shortcuts -> Mission Control [^1]
 ![[assets/images/Pasted image 20230413170827.png]]